ManavalanG/UniProt-genome-annotations-hg19/README.md

-UniProt provides [human genome annotation data](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/genome_annotation_tracks/) enabling mapping of amino acid coordinates directly to reference genome coordinates, but only available as hg38 coordinates.
+UniProt provides [human genome annotation data](ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/genome_annotation_tracks/) enabling mapping of amino acid coordinates directly to reference genome coordinates, but they are only available as hg38 coordinates.
 This repository converts and makes this data available in hg19 coordinates.

+# Files for download:
+Besides conversion to hg19 coordinated, few changes are made here to suit our purposes.
+See *'Processing pipeline'* section for details.

+* [Restructured and hg19 converted bed files](https://github.com/ManavalanG/UniProt-genome-annotations-hg19/blob/master/hg19_UniProt_genome_annotations.zip).
+This is what you probably are interested in.
+* [Merged bedfile](https://github.com/ManavalanG/UniProt-genome-annotations-hg19) containing only selected 17 sequence annotations of interest, as listed below, from UniProt reviewed proteins.

+        1. Active site
+        2. Binding site for any chemical group
+        3. Calcium binding region
+        4. Glycosylation-PTM
+        5. Cross-link between proteins
+        6. Disulfide bond
+        7. Lipidation-PTM
+        8. Metal binding site
+        9. Other PTM
+        10. Motif
+        11. Nucleotide binding region
+        12. Region of interest
+        13. Signal peptide
+        14. Interesting site
+        15. Transit peptide
+        16. Natural variant
+        17. Zinc finger region

 # Processing pipeline:

 1. Uses [liftOver](http://genome.ucsc.edu/cgi-bin/hgLiftOver) tool for conversion of hg38 to hg19 coordinates.
-Note: If you are interested in excecuting the script, download this chain file (TODO: add link) and store it in settings_files directory (TODO: add link).
+Note: If you are interested in excecuting the script, download [this chain file](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/liftOver/hg38ToHg19.over.chain.gz) and store it in [settings_files directory](https://github.com/ManavalanG/UniProt-genome-annotations-hg19/tree/master/settings_files).
 It is not provided here due to license concerns.
 2. Fix formatting issues in resulting bed files
 3. Reformat bedfiles as follows: